VO2 Max Calculator: Estimate Your Cardiovascular Fitness

 How to Estimate VO2 Max Without a Lab

-Definitive VO2 max measurement requires a metabolic cart, a maximal exercise test on a treadmill or cycle ergometer, and medical supervision — making it impractical for most individuals.
-However, several validated field tests produce estimates that correlate strongly with lab-measured values.
-Here are the two most accessible and well-validated options:
+Direct VO2 max measurement requires a metabolic cart and a graded exercise test on a treadmill or cycle ergometer; higher-risk users should do this only with qualified supervision.
+For everyday training, several field tests produce useful estimates that can correlate with lab-measured values when the protocol is followed carefully.
+Here are two accessible options:

 Method 1: The Rockport 1-Mile Walk Test